 While communicating to the doctor about your anxiety, coming up with a signal for when it is getting out of control could be a good idea.
 The dentist will stop as soon as it is safe to do so, and will continue once you’ve had a chance to regain yourself.

 Anxiety is real, but overcoming it is vital in all areas of your life, especially at the dental office.
 A healthy smile will help you have a healthy body!
-If you’d like to schedule an appointment call Advanced Dentistry at (520) 458-9460.
+If you’d like to schedule an appointment call Gentle Care Dentistry & Implants at (520) 458-9460.